pirl/pirl-docs/content/pirl app/pirl tube/Changelog/_index.en.md

 title: Changelog
 weight: 1
 pre: "<b>1. </b>"
-chapter: true
+disableToc: true
 ---

-# Changelog

 All notable changes to this project will be documented in this file.

 ## Version
 2018-06-20:
-Update and improvement of PirlTube from @Is Nikolova
+Update and improvement of PirlTube from @Is_Nikolova

 Windows:
 App Version: Pre Beta 1.0.2
 MacOs we are on:
 App Version: Pre Beta 1.0.2

 ## Added

--Add auto approve for upload and fix play video
+2018-10-05: Add auto approve for upload and fix play video.

 ## Changed

--fix list all videos
+2018-10-05: Fix list all videos.

 ## Removed
 -

 ## Unreleased
 -

 ---
 Author(s):

 dptelecom

 Contributor():